 but acknowledges the similar yet unique circumstances facing each community and fosters an environment for building multicultural alliances.

-WOCN recognizes Indigenous peoples as original custodians of this land
+Recognizes Indigenous peoples as original custodians of this land

 and while not ranking their concerns above other communities of color, supports their quest to restore sovereignty and sheer existence.

-WOCN is committed to “national advocacy through action”
+Committed to “national advocacy through action”

 and seeks participation in national venues and weighs in on critical issues with a position that is informed by WOCN groups, membership, and stakeholders.